ctnguyen/ctnguyen/ctn_cpp/ancoa_cmake_test/README.txt

 2. - ability of creating package, install with dynamic path handling
 3. - ability of automatic running test, report them to a dashboard (CDash, Jenkins ..)

+After all of that, the first important thing todo is to build all dependencies from sources So that developer has the total control of how libraries are organized, how to link with them in a generic way through different plateform.

 - Project tree in VC++ has the predefined hierarchical.
 - Libs are generated both as dynamics and static
 - VC++ solution has to be crossconfig, i.e Debug and Release in the same solution In future, might be also cross buildtype, i.e x86 and x64 in the same solution
 - modular doxygen generation, depending on module choosen from a build config.

 The projec tree in VC++ should be
 .